 If is analytic on a simply connected domain and is a positively oriented simple closed contour in enclosing a point , then

-The value of an analytic function at any interior point of a contour is determined by its values on the contour.
+The value of an analytic function at any interior point of a contour is fixed by its values on the contour.
+That’s the whole content, and it’s why the CIF carries most of complex analysis.

 Why this is striking